michaelplanknz/household-contact-matrices-nz/README.md

 It also contains the figure files that are written by main.m and appear in the article.

 # Acknowledgements

 This work includes customised Stats NZ data which are licensed by Stats NZ for re-use under the Creative Commons Attribution 4.0 International licence.
 All data and other material produced by Stats NZ constitutes Crown copyright administered by Stats NZ.
+The authors are grateful to two anonymous reviewers for helpful comments on a previous version of the manuscript.